streamnative/aop/docs/security.md

 Connection connection = connectionFactory.newConnection();
 ```

 ## Authorization

-Currently, AOP authorization only supports production and consumption permissions at the vhost/namespace level.
+Currently, AoP authorization only supports production and consumption permissions at the vhost/namespace level.
 To enable authorization in AoP, please make sure the authentication is enabled.

 **Note**: For more information, see [Authorization](http://pulsar.apache.org/docs/en/security-jwt/#authorization).